hiddewie/Elevator/README.md

+This project models persons and elevators, and their interations.
+The goal is having a small project rich with domain logic, on which a CQRS architecture is well suited.

 ## Framework

 Axon Framework version 3 is used for all Event Sourcing and CQRS related actions, in combination with Spring Boot 2 for easy HTTP interfacing.